alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-diamonds.markdown

 ---
 layout: guidance
 title: How to export diamonds, gold and precious metals
-summary: How to export rough diamonds.
+summary: How to export diamonds, gold and precious metals.
 permalink: /guidance/get-a-licence-to-export-diamonds.html
 topic:
   name: Exporting and doing business abroad